Burmese community in India

-The Burmese community in India consists of refugees, immigrants and expatriates from Burma as well as Indian citizens of Burmese ancestry.
+The Burmese community in India consists of refugees, immigrants, and expatriates from Burma as well as Indian citizens of Burmese ancestry.
 The 2014 Myanmar Census enumerated 17,975 Burmese individuals living in India.

 Ethnicity

 The Burmese refugee population in India is overwhelmingly from the Chin ethnic minority group, with smaller Kachin, Rakhine, and Bamar populations as well.

 Migration history

 Following the 1962 Burmese coup d'état, 155,000 Burmese Indians were repatriated to India and resettled by the Indian government in 'Burma Colonies' in cities like Chennai, Tiruchirappalli and Madurai.

-Burma has been entrenched in political and armed conflict between the repressive ruling military regime, political opponents, and ethnic groups – resulting in the displacement of over 3.5 million people.
-India being a neighboring country hosts a large and growing number of 100,000 Burmese refugees.
+Myanmar, also known as Burma, has been entrenched in political and armed conflict between the repressive ruling military regime, political opponents, and ethnic groups – resulting in the displacement of over 3.5 million people.
+India, being a neighboring country, hosts a large and growing number of 100,000 Burmese refugees.

 Chin refugees have been leaving Burma for over four decades to escape persistent human rights abuses committed by the Burmese army.
 Many experts believe that abuses became increasingly systematic and serious after the 1988 uprising in Burma, and this date does signal a growth in the numbers of refugees in India.
-However, there is also a sizable community of Chin refugees in India that have resided in the country since the 1970s who played an important role in helping refugee communities adjust to their new surroundings.
+However, there is also a sizable community of Chin refugees in India that have resided in the country since the 1970s, who played an important role in helping refugee communities adjust to their new surroundings.